A problem on distance matrices of subsets of the Hamming cube: Introduction

 One particular class of spaces for which this relationship has been much studied are those which are (isometric to) subsets of Hamming cubes $H_n = \{0,1\}^n$ with the Hamming metric $d_1$ (which is the $\ell^1$ metric on $\Rb^n$, restricted to these spaces).
 (See, for example, \cite{DRSW,GL,GP,GW1,GW2}.)
 This class includes, for example, all unweighted metric trees.
 Much of \cite{DRSW} concerns extending Graham and Pollak's \cite{GP} formula, $\det(D) = (-1)^n n 2^{n-1}$, for the distance matrix of an $n+1$ point unweighted metric tree.

 If $X$ is an $n+1$ point unweighted metric tree in $H_n$, then $D$ is invertible.
-It was shown in \cite{DRSW} that in this case the sum of the entries in $D^{-1}$ is always $2/n$ and it was conjectured that this was minimal among all affinely independent subsets of $H_n$.
-Let $\1$ denote the vector $(1,\dots,1)^T \in \Rb^m$ so that $\ip<D^{-1} \1,\1>$ gives the sum of the entries in $D^{-1}$.
-The aim of this note is to prove the conjecture in \cite{DRSW} and to provide geometric interpretations for the value of this quantity.
+In \cite{DRSW} it was shown that the subsets of $H_n$ for which the distance matrix $D$ is invertible are precisely the ones for which the points form an affinely independent subset of $\Rb^n$.
+They showed that for an $n+1$ point unweighted metric tree the sum of the entries in $D^{-1}$, that is $\ip<D^{-1} \1,\1>$, is always equal to $2/n$ and conjectured, based on empirical evidence, that this value was minimal among all affinely independent subsets of $H_n$.
+The aim of this note is to prove this conjecture and to provide geometric interpretations for the value of this quantity.

 A consequence of Theorem~\ref{Main} below will be the following two results.

 \begin{thm} Suppose that $X$ is an affinely independent subset of the Hamming cube $(H_n,d_1)$ with at least two points.
 Then